Zehr-02/Github_User_Application_BFAA-Submission-2/README.md

-# BFAA-Submission-2
+# BFAA-Submission-2 [GitHub User Application]

-My file on dicoding BFAA 2nd Submission
+This is my submission on Dicoding Course Belajar Fundamental Aplikasi Android to make an Android Application using Kotlin to search user in github, show the result, and show detailed information about the user when clicked

-In this project i was tasked to make a mobile application by applying all I've learned in the course. some notable which is the usage of CRUD database, using DataStore to save configuration data, connecting with third party API, using SearchView to search for data, and to make network request using LoopJ
+Some notable which is the usage of CRUD database, using DataStore to save configuration data, connecting with third party API, using SearchView to search for data, and to make network request using LoopJ